TaoDFang/PPI_Prediction_byCoevolution/.ipynb_checkpoints/README-checkpoint.md

 jupyter notebook --no-browser --port=8036 \
 ```
 then the notebooks are accessiable at: http://localhost:8036/ \
+Remember to set variable "notebookData_folder" to the path where you save the data
 check how to change or remove password here password here